 Dr Karen Lord is an award-winning author and independent research consultant in Barbados.
 Her fiction explores possible futures and alternate worlds with a focus on sociological and theological themes.
 Her academic qualifications range from a BSc (University of Toronto) in History of Science and Technology with a major in Physics to a PhD (Bangor University, UK) specialising in the statistical analysis of secular religiosity.
 She has co-authored reports with the Sir Arthur Lewis Institute of Social and Economic Studies (University of the West Indies) on development for the UNDP, and on youth employment for the Caribbean Development Bank.

 Dr Tim Middleton holds degrees in both theology and science, including a PhD in Earth Sciences from the University of Oxford.
 He has also taught Earth Sciences at St. Anne’s College, Oxford, as a stipendiary lecturer.
 He is currently a postgraduate student in the Faculty of Theology and Religion at Oxford, where his research focusses on intersections between eco-theology, trauma studies, and strands of contemporary philosophy.
 Tim is an Associate of the Faraday Institute of Science and Religion, as well as a member of the European Forum for the Study of Religion and the Environment, the Society for the Study of Theology and Modern Church.
 He is also a regular speaker for God and the Big Bang, a national project which runs workshops for schools on science and religion.
-You can follow him on Academia here.
-Tim has been Communications Officer and Research Bids Co-ordinator at the William Temple Foundation since July 2018.
+You can follow him on Academia here and on Twitter @TimMiddleton1.
+Tim has been Communications Officer at the William Temple Foundation since July 2018.

 Dr Maria Power is a Research Fellow at Blackfriars Hall, University of Oxford.
 Dr Power’s academic research focuses on the role that religions can play in ameliorating violence and ethnic conflict.
 Her research on conflict and peace seeks to understand how religious organisations should behave in conflict and post-conflict situations in order to have a positive impact.
 She has published widely on the topic, especially in relation to the conflict in Northern Ireland.
 Maria has expertise in intra- and inter-faith dialogue, the role of ethics in the work and business environment, and peace-building practices.
 She has published and lectured widely on these topics both nationally and internationally.
 She is currently a co-investigator on a British Academy grant ‘Beliefs, Values and Worldviews at Work – a quantitative survey’.
 Maria is a Visiting Research Fellow at the Benedict XVI Centre for Religion and Society at St Mary’s University and in 2019 she will be a Holland Visiting Fellow at the University of Durham.